• Skip to primary navigation

 I recently made these fun mini ice cream cakes out of my delicious Birthday Cake Ice Cream!
 They feature Golden Oreos, birthday cake ice cream and are topped with whipped cream.

-• Individually portioned: As much as I love ice cream cake, I don’t always have a reason to buy one or the space in my freezer!
-These Mini Ice Cream Cakes are the perfect treat for those anytime of the week or year when you feel like an individual portion of ice cream cake.
+• Individually portioned: I don’t always have a reason to buy an ice cream cake or the space in my freezer!
+These Mini Ice Cream Cakes are the perfect treat for anytime you feel like having ice cream cake.

-• Easy to make: Using store bought ice cream works great and is such a big time saver.
-Making them consists of assembling them and melting the chocolate for the topping.
+• Easy to make: Store bought ice cream works great and makes these so easy.
+You just have to mix the berries and ice cream together and melt the chocolate for the topping.
 Roasting the berries is optional but highly recommended!

 • Fresh tasting: Adding fresh fruit really freshens up store bought ice cream!

-• Adjustable: Since they are individually portioned, you can use different flavored ice creams and add ins for everyone if you like.
+• Customizable: Since they are individually portioned, you can use different flavored ice creams and add ins for everyone if you like.

 • Store bought vanilla ice cream: You’ll need to let it sit out on the counter til it’s almost melted.
 Then you just scoop or pour it into the molds.